Choose language

 We are open to thematic group proposals, which should be sent to the conference organisers at socialboundariesofwork@gmail.com by 15 January 2024.
 The thematic group submission should include: name and affiliations of the persons organising the group, email, group title, abstract (300-500 words).
 Optionally, you can also indicate a proposal for papers in the group with the names and affiliations of the speakers.
 We will inform the organisers of the acceptance of the group by 1 February 2024, simultaneously providing information about it on the conference website.

-The conference organizers have established cooperation with two Polish journals (Górnośląskie Studia Socjologiczne and Przegląd Socjologii Jakościowej), where it will be possible to publish selected papers after positive reviews.
+The conference organizers have established cooperation with two Polish journals (Górnośląskie Studia Socjologiczne (call for papers) and Przegląd Socjologii Jakościowej), where it will be possible to publish selected papers after positive reviews.

 Participation in plenary sessions and workshops with practitioners is free of charge.
 However, please register in advance (participation does not include paper presentations, conference materials, lunch and gala dinner).